Menu

 To get involved with the mailbag or to provide any feedback on the show, hit us up in the comments, reach out on social media, or post here in the NLSC Forum!
 For more information on the NLSC Podcast including episode guides, check out this page in our Wiki.
 You can also find the show on our YouTube channel, along with the rest of our video content.
 As always, thanks for tuning in, and go get buckets!

 Welcome to another edition of The Friday Five!
 Every Friday I cover a topic related to basketball gaming, either as a list of five items, or a Top 5 countdown.
 The topics for these lists and countdowns include everything from fun facts and recollections to commentary and critique.
-This week’s Five is Part 17 in an ongoing series looking at players who only appeared on certain teams in video games.
+This week’s Five is a list of five superstitions that many of us may have succumbed to while basketball gaming.

 Read More »